nhladick/pairdb/README.md

 ## Dependencies and Notes
 * This project uses the [Unity testing framework](https://github.com/ThrowTheSwitch/Unity).
 Unity is covered under the MIT License.
 * The hash table implementation uses the [Fowler/Noll/Vo hash function](https://github.com/lcn2/fnv/blob/master/hash_32a.c).
-This function is within the public domain.
+This function is in the public domain.
 * This tool is currently intended for use on Unix/Linux systems, as it depends on the /dev/urandom device file and POSIX functions included in unistd.h.
 * Pairdb is intended for personal use with relatively small data sets.
 * This is a personal learning project.